-This grant provides funding to design 8 highly innovative, creative, and architeicully re-designed learning spaces.
+This grant provides funding to design eight highly innovative, creative and architecturally re-designed learning spaces.

 The strength of this project originates with the extensive network of innovative and highly creative partners and consultants and the strong research component that will parallel the implementation of the design.
 The research design will be constructed as part of the initial meeting and research project.

 Consultants and Personnel Directly Involved in the Grant Project:

 - Carnegie Mellon CREATE LAB

 - Children’s Museum of the Ohio Valley (CMOV) in Wheeling

 - Faculty and Staff at Marshall University’s Harless Center

 - Faculty and Staff from West Liberty’s Center for Arts and Education, College of Education, College of Arts and Communication, and College of Science

 These creative partners and consultants will meet in various configuration and formats over the year to review research, discuss best practices, present to one another, provide information and support, attend professional development, and, ultimately, design eight highly innovative learning spaces for environments in higher education, primary education, middle school, high school, and a children’s museum.